ivancheban/hugo-docdock/content/create-page/myslide.md

 ## Use Markdown syntax

-- Turn off alarm
+- Turn your markdown file into a slide
-- Get out of bed
+- Use RevealJS technology

 ___